CloudLabs-MOC/mslearn-fabric/Instructions/Labs/03-delta-lake-new.md

     ![](./Images/fileuploddone.png)

 ## Task 3: Explore data in a dataframe

+In this task, you'll use a Fabric notebook to load and view the data you uploaded into your lakehouse.
+By reading the CSV file into a Spark dataframe, you can explore the structure and contents of the data before transforming it in later steps.
+This helps verify that the file was uploaded correctly and lets you preview the dataset using Spark’s built-in display capabilities.

 1. On the **Home (1)** page, open the **Open notebook (2)** menu and select **New notebook (3)** while viewing the contents of the **products** folder.